chrissuu/bleu/_posts/2025-10-17-bootstrapping-llm.md

 In general, the model during this step has learned a lot of the syntactical rules of the language(s) that it is trying to next token predict.

-Post-training is composed of many different fine-tuning steps:
+Post-training is composed of many different fine-tuning steps (not exhaustive!).
+It is up to the trainer's discretion on which steps are relevant towards getting the model to behave the way you want:

-1. supervised fine-tuning where you try to teach the model how to do basic instruction following
+1. Supervised fine-tuning where you have explicit input-output pairs for some dataset.
+(For instance, you could try to teach the model how to do basic instruction following)
 2. RLHF, where you learn human preferences for responses (i.e., when ChatGPT produces two parallel responses and asks you to rate them).
 This step is slightly dangerous since it increases sycophancy in LLMs (where the model is more likely to agree with what you say.
 Intuitively, you might see why this is the case -- humans are more likely to rate outputs which agree than disagree with them.)